-Effects of Russia – Ukraine conflict will continue into 2023 crop year
+Effects of Russia – Ukraine impact for 2023 crop year

 Russia’s invasion of Ukraine earlier this year ignited commodity markets and exploded fertilizer prices.
 But in terms of directly affecting the Midwest farmer, no immediate changes were made in planting intentions or fertilizer use.
 Inputs had been purchased; ground had been prepared.
 But that could change when farmers start formulating their needs for next year’s crop early this fall.